 The SCBU has 35 beds and cares for babies from 32 weeks gestation onwards.
 This area provides respiratory and nutritional support to babies and supports parents in preparation for discharge.
 This unit works collaboratively with Neonatal Intensive Care.

 The Women's Assessment Service is open 24 hours a day 7 days a week and is available for any woman who is pregnant or experiencing an urgent reproductive or gynaecological condition.
 The Triage midwife will also attend to any phone calls from women with concerns.
 This area also supports the Women’s Day Unit (WDU) where women attend for treatment such as Iron Infusions and Cardiotocography monitoring.
 On average the Women's Assessment Service supports 55 women per day and takes approx. 60 phone calls.

 This is a busy area providing care for women according to the state guidelines on the 'antenatal schedule for pregnant women'.
 Women experiencing complications of pregnancy are also supported by this area.

-Ongoing Career Development
+Educational Opportunities and Ongoing Career Development

 Completion of Program

 A celebration is held each year for Registered Midwives who have completed the Transition to Professional Practice Program.

 Our 2022 WCH TPPP information session will be held on Thursday, 19 August 2021, 1400–1500 in the Alan Crompton Boardroom and available via MS Teams.